UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/character_controller_templates.rst

 ------------------------------

 This component will serve as a **Character Controller** for your game.
 With this, you can easly made an object move using W,A,S,D, run with LSHIFT and Jump with SPACE.
 You simply have to create a capsule for your character, set the physics type to "Character" and attach this Component to them.
+It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-09.png
+   :align: left

    Character Controller component

-It's very simple to configure:

 * **Activate**: If you want this component running.
 * **Walk Speed**: The character's walk speed.